 Last stop was Bangkok, where we visited some former Californians now living there, and had our farewell dinner overlooking the river.

 LAS VEGAS 2008:

-EAST COAST ROAD TRIP 2008: Mike and Sandy flew to Boston, rented a car, rented a car, and headed for Cape Cod, where they toured the Kennedy's Hyannis compound and Provincetown, and visited friends Len and Ann.
-A look at Mystic, Connecticut, and then onto the ferry to Long Island and "the Hamptons."
+EAST COAST ROAD TRIP 2008: Mike and Sandy flew to Boston, rented a car, and headed for Cape Cod, where they toured the Kennedy's Hyannis compound and Provincetown, and visited friends Len and Ann.
+A look at Mystic, Connecticut, and then onto the ferry for the trip over to Long Island and "the Hamptons."
 From a room overlooking Times Square, Manhattan was toured, including Katz Deli (famous for the table orgasm scene in the movie "When Harry Met Sally") and the only street fair in the whole city.
-Watching a live TV show was fun, and then it was off to Pennsylvania (Mike had no idea there was a town named after him), and Philadelphia and Gettysburg.
-Washington featured the new Air & Space Museum Annex (incldues an old Piper Tri-Pacer, the plane Mike took pilot lessons in), and a visit to the Capitol.
-On the way to Colonial Williamsburg we saw La Plata, a town where Sandy lived 35 years ago.
+Being in the studio audience of a live TV show was fun, and then it was off to Pennsylvania (Mike had no idea there was a town named after him), and Philadelphia and Gettysburg.
+Washington featured the new Air & Space Museum Annex.
+On the way to Colonial Williamsburg we saw La Plata, a town where Sandy lived 50 years ago.

 CRUISING THE DANUBE RIVER 2008: Mike and Sandy's first "river boat" adventure was GREAT, and touched 5 countries.
 Danville friends Marv and Joni, and Bakersfield friends Buzz and Doreen, joined in.
 There were scenic river views, fun shore excursions, lunch in a Croatian family's farm house, and touring in beautiful Budapest.